Santa Barbara, California Read Guide >

 Santa Barbara proper is snuggled against the coast by the beautiful Santa Ynez Mountains.
 Outside of town, deep into these mountains, lies Los Padres National Forest, a nearly two million acre park that provides Santa Barbara residents with numerous opportunities for hiking and recreational activities.

 Okay, so maybe you're not a nature fan.
 That's okay!
 There are plenty of other things for you to do in your new town.
 Santa Barbara, frequently called the "American Riviera," draws in millions of tourists year round.
-Because of the vacation vibe, as well as the number of colleges in town, Santa Barbara has a great nightlife scene, world-class restaurants and nightclubs, and unbeatable shopping.
+Santa Barbara has a great nightlife scene, world-class restaurants and nightclubs, and unbeatable shopping.

 East/West/Up/Down State Street, one of the main thoroughfares in town, and Highway-101 create the boundaries for four of Santa Barbara's most populated neighborhoods: the Eastside, East Beach, the Westside, and West Beach.
 As their names suggest, the first two fall to the east of State Street, while the latter fall to the west.
 The 101 bisects the town, separating the West Side from West Beach, and the East Side from East Beach.
-West Beach and East Beach, quiet neighborhoods situated just minutes from the shore, boast gorgeous Spanish-style houses and apartments.
-Beauty comes with a price, however, with two-bedrooms running between $1700 - $2000.
-The East and Westside areas attract a more frugal crowd, including a high population of young families and aspiring young professionals.
-A two-bedroom in these park-ridden neighborhoods will cost you between $1600-$1800.
+West Beach and East Beach, neighborhoods situated just minutes from the shore, boast gorgeous Spanish-style houses and apartments.

-Unincorporated and Far-flung In addition to rentals within city limits, Santa Barbara's surrounding metropolis also has a large amount of housing available, often times a bit more affordable than spots located within the city.
-Perhaps the premier far-flung neighborhood in Santa Barbara is the developing and recently incorporated area of Goleta.
-This area, nestled between downtown Santa Barbara and the notorious college town of Isla Vista, is full of quiet streets with a number of rental properties great for young families and professionals on a budget.
-Expect to pay between $1600-1800 for two bedrooms.
-College students will enjoy the young, party-going crowd living just to the west of Goleta in Isla Vista near the University of California's Santa Barbara campus.
-Rentals here are slightly more expensive than in Goleta, with the average cost of a two bedroom going for $2000-2300.
+Unincorporated and Far-flung In addition to rentals within city limits, Santa Barbara's surrounding metropolis also has a large amount of housing available.One neighborhood in Santa Barbara is the developing and recently incorporated area of Goleta.
+This area, nestled between downtown Santa Barbara and Isla Vista, is full of streets with a number of rental properties.
+Just to the west of Goleta is Isla Vista.

 Most apartments in town can be found without the help of a real estate agent, however, property management companies frequently have multiple available rentals within certain neighborhoods.
 Once you've found your dream neighborhood, you can go through the same management company to find the right apartment for you.